Laboratorio-de-Pedometria/SoilData-integration/README.md

----
-title: "Brazilian Soil Dataset 2020"
+# Brazilian Soil Dataset 2020

-subtitle: A Comprehensive Dataset of Soil Properties for Brazil
+_A Comprehensive Dataset of Soil Properties for Brazil_

-author: "Alessandro Samuel-Rosa"
-date: "2020-01-17"
----
+Alessandro Samuel-Rosa

+2020-01-17

 Processing of soil data from datasets published in the Brazilian Soil Data Repository (FEBR, https://www.pedometria.org/febr/) until the end of 2019.
 The data undergoes cleaning,